harryhorton/node-nmap/README.md

 ## Methods
 * runNmap - This is the core of the package and runs the NMAP command.
-* discoverHosts - Scans supplied hosts without portscan(-sn).
-Use for a quick discovery
+* quickScan - Scans supplied hosts without portscan(-sn).
+Use for a quick discovery.

 ## Usage